isc-projects/kea/doc/guide/hooks-host-cache.rst

          }
      } ]

-Once loaded, the Host Cache hook library provides a number of new commands which can be used either over the control channel (see :ref:`ctrl-channel-client`) or the RESTful API (see :ref:`agent-overview`).
+Once loaded, the Host Cache hooks library provides a number of new commands which can be used either over the control channel (see :ref:`ctrl-channel-client`) or the RESTful API (see :ref:`agent-overview`).
 An example RESTful API client is described in